-For the portal to run properly, the file handle limits for the installation user are required to be set to 65,535.
-An installation diagnostics tool will check to validate whether the limits are set properly in the /etc/security/limits.conf file.
+For the portal to run properly, the file handle limits for the installation user are required to be set to a minimum of 65,535.
+An installation diagnostics tool will check whether the limits are set properly in the /etc/security/limits.conf file.
 If the limits are set incorrectly, the diagnostics check will fail.

 There are soft and hard limits for file handles on Linux.
 To determine the limits, use the following commands:

-To increase the soft and hard limits, you'll need to edit the /etc/security/limits.conf file with superuser access.
-For example, add two lines in the file like this:
+To increase the soft and hard limits, edit the /etc/security/limits.conf file with superuser access.
+For example, add two lines in the file as follows:

-<Portal for ArcGIS installation user> soft nofile 65535
+<Portal for ArcGIS installation user> soft nofile <file handle limit>

-<Portal for ArcGIS installation user> hard nofile 65535
+<Portal for ArcGIS installation user> hard nofile <file handle limit>

-After making this change, you will need to log out and log back in with the particular user for the new values to take effect.
-To verify that the limits have been modified appropriately, you can use the ulimit -Sn and ulimit -Hn commands as described above.
+After making this change, sign out and sign back in with the user for the new values to take effect.
+To verify that the limits have been modified appropriately, use the ulimit -Sn and ulimit -Hn commands as described above.

-Domain name service (DNS) and fully qualified domain name (FQDN) requirements
+Domain name service and fully qualified domain name requirements

 - Configure ArcGIS Web Adaptor with your portal.